 Main research area: Vision

-Julie has focused her interests in the area of computational neuroscience, specifically the neural network modeling of primate vision, invariant object recognition, and colour perception.
+Julie has focused her interests in the area of computational neuroscience, specifically the neural network modelling of primate vision, invariant object recognition, and colour perception.
 More recently, she is interested in using biologically realistic ‘spiking’ neural networks to better understand the binding problem, which concerns how the brain integrates sensory information to produce a unified and coherent percept of its world.